Interaction Decompositions for Tensor Network Regression: Interaction Decomposition

-These two groups describe only a small portion of the $2^{m+1} - 1$ possible $\mathcal{D}$-degree models, but they will allow us to easily compare our results with the plots in Figure~\ref{fig:accuracies}.
-For our numerical tests, we trained the models on $8 \times 8$ images from the MNIST and Fashion MNIST datasets prepared in the same manner described in Sec.~\ref{sec:tr_ttn_decomp}.
-Figure~\ref{fig:trained} shows average accuracies of the cumulative-$j$ and degree-$j$ models as a function of $j$, with each data point representing an average across ten models.
+Figure~\ref{fig:trained} shows average accuracies of the cumulative-$j$ (blue plots) and degree-$j$ (orange plots) models as a function of $j$, with each data point representing an average across ten models.
 These averages are plotted alongside the cumulative data from Figure~\ref{fig:accuracies}, which shows the performance of the full tensor network models as a reference.
+We emphasize that the cumulative-$j$ and degree-$j$ curves in Figure~\ref{fig:trained} are computed in precisely the same manner as the line and scatter plots from Figure~\ref{fig:accuracies}, except that the models which generated Figure~\ref{fig:accuracies} were trained using all of the interaction degrees rather than just the specific subset being plotted.
 The plots for the $\mathcal{D}$-degree models omit results for $j = 0$, since those models contain only the bias term and thus predict the same digit for every image.
 The data used to generate these plots is given in Appendix~\ref{app:tables}.